Thaddeus-Maximus/thaddeus-maximus.github.io/_posts/2013-07-03-cortexstart.md

 description: A two linkage arm that moves in straight lines, not arcs..? <iframe width="560" height="315" src="https://www.youtube.com/embed/thu5XfkRmoA" frameborder="0" allowfullscreen></iframe>Yes, it is possible.
 It's all in the (NXC) programming.
 To even begin making this motion, we need to figure out what set of arm angles (setU and setV here) will produce a certain Y and Z position for the arm's endpoint.
 We can leverage the law of cosines to do this.
 tags:
  - robotics
- - control loops
+ - control systems
+ - C
  - motion profiling
- - lego
+ - LEGO
- - mindstorms
+ - MINDSTORMS
 ---